Tawfik Bagalana

 Tawfik Bagalana (born in 1999) is a Ugandan rugby union player who plays as an inside centre for Leicester Forest RFC in England.
 Tawfik was born to a cricketing father, Suleiman Bagalana and Tawfik began playing golf at age 7 at Jinja Golf Club, alongside rugby through his youth.
 Tawfik Bagalana was named in Uganda's provisional squad for the 2022 Rugby Africa Cup.

 Club career

-Tawfik Bagalana began playing rugby at Dam Waters in Jinja in 2007, later joining Jinja Hippos RFC in 2014 where he became captain before moving to Leicester Forest RFC in 2023.
+Bagalana began playing rugby at Dam Waters in Jinja in 2007, later joining Jinja Hippos RFC in 2014 where he became captain before moving to Leicester Forest RFC in 2023.

 International career

 2022 Africa Cup Training Squad: Tawfik was named in Uganda's extended training squad for the 2022 Rugby Africa Cup.

 2023 African Scorpions Tour: Tawfik played for the African Scorpions, an invitational team, in a match against Welsh club Bryncethin RFC in Zanzibar.

 2018 Safari Sevens (Nairobi): Tawfik was part of the Uganda Sevens team that competed in the Safari Sevens tournament held in Nairobi.

 2022 Dubai Sevens: Tawfik was named in the Uganda Sevens Squad for the Emirates Airline Dubai Rugby Sevens scheduled for 2–3 December at The Sevens Stadium in Dubai.